Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic: Deciding the IEP and EDEP in

 Similarly to~\cite{DBLP:conf/lics/JungW21}, we use the following (slightly non-standard) acceptance condition.
 An \emph{accepting computation-tree} is an infinite tree of configurations such that $\forall$-configurations always have $2$ children, and $\exists$-configurations always have $1$ child (marked by $0$ or $1$).
-We say that $M$ \emph{accepts an input word} $\inpw=(\inpww_0,\inpww_1,\dots,\inpww_{n-1})$ if there is an accepting computation-tree with the configuration

-at its root.
+We say that $M$ \emph{accepts an input word} $\inpw=(\inpww_0,\inpww_1,\dots,\inpww_{n-1})$ if there is an accepting computation-tree with the configuration $ \cinit=\bigl((q_0,\inpww_0),\inpww_1,\dots,\inpww_{n-1},\blank,\dots,\blank\bigr) $ at its root.
 Note that, starting from the standard ATM acceptance condition defined via accepting states, this can be achieved by assuming that the $2^n$-space bounded ATM terminates on every input and then modifying it to enter an infinite loop from the accepting state.

 Given a $2^n$-space bounded ATM $M$ and an input word $\inpw$ of length $n$, we will construct in polytime formulas $\varphi$ and $\psi$ such that \begin{enumerate} \item $\models_{\FOMS}\varphi\to\psi$, and